FluBBaOfWard/WSCpuTest/README.md

 	Overflow is set if bit 7 is changed between the last and next to last shift, ie Carry and Sign differs.
 If the argument is & 0x1F = zero, ie. no shift is taking place:
 	Carry is not changed.
-	Overflow is inverted if destination is negative.
+	Overflow is set to Carry value and then inverted if destination is negative.

 ### MUL
 AuxCarry, Parity & Sign are always cleared.